 - Autographs: The original texts were written either by the author's own hand or by a scribe under their personal supervision. - Manuscripts: All Bibles were hand copied onto papyrus or parchment until Gutenberg first printed the Latin Bible in 1456. - Translations: When the Bible is translated into a different language it is usually translated from the Hebrew and Greek manuscripts, cursives and papyruses.
 However, some translations in the past were derived from an earlier translation.
-The first English translation by John Wycliffe in 1380 was prepared from the Latin Vulgate.
-10 or cursives [running hand written; i.e., our handwriting].
+For example, the first English translation by John Wycliffe in 1380 was prepared from the Latin Vulgate.
+10 The writings were either in UNCIALS [all words in caps].
+FREQUENTLYONEHEARSTHETHETERMSAUTOG RAHPSORORIGINALSTHEYAREREFERRINGTOTH EACTUALDOCUMENTSSENTTOTHEVARIOUSCH U or cursives [running hand written; i.e., our handwriting].

-The writings were either in UNCIALS [all words in caps].

-FREQUENTLYONEHEARSTHETHETERMSAUTOG RAHPSORORIGINALSTHEYAREREFERRINGTOTH EACTUALDOCUMENTSSENTTOTHEVARIOUSCHU frequentlyonehearsthethetermsantog rahpsororiginalstheyarereferringtoth eactualdocumentssenttothevariouschu

-Initially many considered the writings to be in the Classical Greek; i.e., Homer's Iliad.
+frequentlyonehearsthethetermsautog rahpsororiginalstheyarereferringtoth eactualdocumentssenttothevariouschu Initially many considered the writings to be in the Classical Greek; i.e., Homer's Iliad.
 However, years later "Thousands of papyri were discovered in Egypt around the turn of the century which displayed a form of Greek called 'konie' Greek, meaning common.
 New Testament scholars began to discover that most of the New Testament was written in Koine Greek, the language of the people, rather than the kind of Greek used by the Greek poets and tragedians."
-11

-Manuscripts, Cursives and Other Writings

-There have been volumes written about how the Bible was compiled and translated.
+11 Manuscripts, Cursives and Other Writings There have been volumes written about how the Bible was compiled and translated.
 Countless others have been written critical of the translation effort and still others praising the excellent scholarship.
 Several scholars lost their lives or suffered persecution as a result of their desire to get the Bible into the language of the common man.
 There are over 24,000 manuscripts (5,000 in Greek).
-Nearly a hundred manuscripts were discovered in the 1900s with portions of the New Testament.
-In the 1800s, other manuscripts were found, some of the more important ones described below.
-15

-Codex Sinaiticus.
-16

-This was discovered by Constantin von Tischendorf in St. Catherine's Monastery at the foot of Mt.
-Sinai, dating around 350 AD, containing the entire New Testament.
+Nearly a hundred manuscripts were discovered in the 1900's with portions of the New Testament.
+In the 1800's, other manuscripts were found, some of the more important ones described below.15 Codex Sinaiticus.
+16 This was discovered by Constantin von Tischendorf in St. Catherine's Monastery at the foot of Mt.
+Sinai, dating around 350 AD, contains the entire New Testament.
 Codex Vaticanus.
-17

-This manuscript had been in the Vatican's library since about 1481 but had never been made available to scholars until the middle of the 18th century.
+17 This manuscript had been in the Vatican's library since about 1481 but had never been made available to scholars until the middle of the 18th century.
 The entire Old and New Testaments are included except from Hebrews 9:15 through to the end of Revelation, and the Pastoral Epistles.
 Most scholars consider the Codex Vaticanus as being some of the most trustworthy of the New Testament text.
 Codex Alexandrinus.
-18

-Fifth-century manuscripts containing nearly all of the New Testament and are considered to be very reliable witness to the General Epistles and Revelation.

-Codex Ephraemi Rescriptus.
-19

-Another fifth-century document containing a large portion of the New Testament but partially erased and written upon with the sermons of St. Ephraem.
+18 Fifth century manuscripts containing nearly all the New Testament and considered to be very reliable witness to the General Epistles and Revelation.
+Codex Ephraemi Rescriptus.19 Another fifth century document containing a large portion of the New Testament but partially erased and written upon with the sermons of St. Ephraem.
 It was later deciphered by the painstaking efforts of Tischendorf.
 Codex Bezae.
-20

-More fifth century manuscripts containing the Gospels and Acts with a text quite different from the other manuscripts of that era.
+20 More fifth century manuscripts containing the Gospels and Acts with a text quite different from the other manuscripts of that era.
 Codex Washingtonianus (also called The Freer Gospels).
-21

-Fifth-century manuscript with all four Gospels - housed in the Smithsonian Institute in Washington D.C.
-"Before the 15th century and Guttenberg's press, all copies of any work were by hand and thus called manuscripts.
-Although there are certain differences in text between some of the manuscripts, there are no significant fundamental doctrine differences.
-We can have faith in today's Bible to truly be the very Word of God."

-Dead Sea Scrolls